2018–19 Bangladesh Premier League: Draft and squads

-By 30 September 2018 the team franchises announced the names of their retained players for the tournament and their icon players.
+By 30 September 2018 teams announced the names of their retained players and their icon players.
 A players' draft was initially scheduled to take place on 25 October 2018.
 However, the date was moved to 28 October due to a schedule clash with the ODI series between Bangladesh and Zimbabwe.

-The rest of the players were bought from the Players' Draft, which was held on 28 October 2018.
+Teams added to their squads in the draft.
 Litton Das and Mustafizur Rahman were new additions to the list while Soumya Sarkar and Sabbir Rahman were excluded from the list.
 Initially, Steve Smith was barred from playing in the tournament by the Bangladesh Cricket Board (BCB).
 However, the BCB overturned its decision, allowing Smith to take part in the competition.

 Venues

-A total of 46 matches was played in these venues with the playoffs and final will be held at Dhaka.
-This season 3 venues will host all matches in 4 phases.
-In the first phase Dhaka will host 14 matches then Sylhet will host 8 matches in the second phase.
-Dhaka will again host 6 matches in the third phase while then Chittagong will host 10 matches of fourth phase.
-Final tournament will return to Dhaka again for playoffs and Final matches.
+A total of 46 matches were played at three venues, with the playoffs and final held at Dhaka.
+Dhaka hosted 14 matches in the first phase of the competition, then Sylhet hosted eight matches, followed by a further six matches in Dhaka in the third phase, while Chittagong hosted 10 matches during the fourth phase.